Roots and Radishes

 Can quinoa salad be frozen?

-I don't recommend freezing this particular quinoa salad because the fresh ingredients don't stand up well to freezing.
-The cucumbers are made up of mostly water, so if that were to freeze and then thaw, the texture would change.
+I don't recommend freezing this recipe because fresh ingredients like cucumbers don't stand up well to freezing.
 Other quinoa salads may be okay to freeze, such as those made with roasted vegetables.

 What goes with quinoa salad?